 - For a 12 oz press use 24 grams of coffee.

 - For a 34 oz press use 68 grams of coffee.

 French Press Recipe

-- Heat the water to boiling and remove from heat source
+- Heat the water to boiling and remove from heat source for 1 minute.

 - Grind your coffee.
 Not too fine.
 Use a medium coarse to coarse grind.